 8. Build with Electronic Wallets in Mind

-Almost every Chinese app is utilizing WeChat and Alipay, and it would be extremely wise for you to do the same if you plan on making some type of sale on your mobile application.
+Almost every Chinese app is utilizing WeChat and Alipay.
+Thus, it would be extremely wiser to do the same if you plan on making some type of sale on your mobile application.
 These forms of payment bring a feeling of trust and security to Chinese users and they will be more willing to make in-app purchases for products and services.
 You can manage your payments from one screen and also take advantage of QR-codes.
 Selling something within your app also increases the visibility as in-app purchases get indexed by app stores.

 9. Make your App Social